-Whether or not the Fund is characterized as a USRPHC will depend upon the nature and mix of the Fund's assets.
-The Fund does not expect to be a USRPHC.
-Non-U.S. shareholders should consult their tax advisors concerning the application of these rules to their investment in the Fund.
+Whether or not a Fund is characterized as a USRPHC will depend upon the nature and mix of the Fund's assets.
+Each Fund does not expect to be a USRPHC.
+Non-U.S. shareholders should consult their own tax advisers concerning the application of these rules to their investment in a Fund.

-If a Non-U.S. shareholder has a trade or business in the United States, and the dividends from the Fund are effectively connected with the Non-U.S. shareholder's conduct of that trade or business, the dividend will be subject to U.S. federal net income taxation at regular income tax rates.
+If a Non-U.S. shareholder has a trade or business in the United States, and the dividends from a Fund are effectively connected with the Non-U.S. shareholder's conduct of that trade or business, the dividend will be subject to net U.S. federal income taxation at regular income tax rates.